Ultimate Guide to Creating the Best Charcuterie Boards

 13. Fruit & Veggie Appetizer Board

-For those who don’t really want a meat and cheese board, it’s ok to skip both.
+For those who don’t really want a meat-and-cheese board, it’s okay to skip both.
 Add interesting veggies, such as squash, sweet potatoes, and mushrooms.

 The variety of colors and textures can make for such a gorgeous board like this one from Green Scheme.
 Delish!